 - why you borrowed it

-and explain how you felt about borrowing it from a neighbour.
+and explain how you felt about borrowing it from your neighbour.

 Almost two years ago I had to borrow a rice cooker from one of my neighbours.
 Her name was Catherine and she was a very good person.
 She lived next to our house with her husband Alfred and three beautiful children.
 She was a full-time mom and I liked her amiable behaviour and genuine smile.

 The rice cooker that I borrowed from Catherine was manufactured by Philips and was one of the latest models.
-I liked it very much and in few days I bought a similar model for us.
+I liked it very much and in a few days, I bought a similar model for us.

 Sadly, I had to borrow some money from one of my neighbours last month to cover the medical treatment of my grandmother.
 In fact, I was helpless at that moment and the situation compelled me to borrow the money.

 My grandmother is an asthma patient.
 She lives with my family.
 She is around 78 and requires medications to control her respiratory disorder.
 Often it happens that she forgets to take the medicines for her old age complications.
 Besides, she does not ask for medicines if they are finished.
 So, we have to remain careful about such issues.
 Suddenly, she felt sick and I had to hospitalise her.
 Unfortunately, my parents were not at home.
 So, I with my younger brother took her to the nearest hospital and to meet the initial expenses, I had to borrow the money.